edibotopic/lecture-slides/using.md

 title: using the slides
 ---

+This site is a barebones way of getting my lectures to students in an accessible way.
 All slides on this page are ***basic versions of full lectures*** found on youtube.
-They have been optimised for web and mobile use, which typically involves compressing videos into low-res formats. ***Longer videos may be replaced*** by links or images to prevent slowdown of the site.
-If you want the ***audio and drawings*** that accompany the lectures you must go to the relevant youtube video - you will find clickable and scannable links in the slides.
+The videos are ***more content rich*** than the slides by design - but you will occasionally find ***clickable and scannable links*** in the slides.
 Navigating the slides is easy, you just move forwards and backwards with horizontal arrow keys (computer) or by swiping (phone/tablet).
-Slides can also be navigated vertically but I rarely use this function.
+Slides can also be navigated vertically also but I rarely use this function.
 I have mostly tested the slides on Chrome and Firefox; if you use a less common browser (Internet Explorer, Safari, Edge, etc.) and encounter issues please let me know so I can try to fix them.
 See additional instructions below:

+Test kbd tag: <kbd>a</kbd>

-📺**Full screen** (recommended): press the <mark style="background-color: rgb(153, 153, 153);outline-color: white;outline-style: solid;">F</mark> key.
+📺 **Full screen** (recommended): press the <mark style="background-color: rgb(153, 153, 153);outline-color: white;outline-style: solid;">F11</mark> key.

-🎮**View video controls**: hover cursor over video.
+🎮 **View video controls**: hover cursor over video.
 If you still don't see the controls <mark style="background-color: rgb(153, 153, 153);outline-color: white;outline-style: solid;">right click</mark> and select 'show controls' in the popup menu.
 <!-- 🔎**Zoom in**: press <mark style="background-color: rgb(153, 153, 153);outline-color: white;outline-style: solid;">alt+leftmousebutton</mark>   -->

-👨‍🎨👩‍🎨**Draw on slides**: press <mark style="background-color: rgb(153, 153, 153);outline-color: white;outline-style: solid;">C</mark> to toggle pen for drawing or press the menu icon at the bottom left of the screen.
+👨‍🎨👩‍🎨 **Draw on slides**: press <mark style="background-color: rgb(153, 153, 153);outline-color: white;outline-style: solid;">C</mark> to toggle pen for drawing or press the menu icon at the bottom left of the screen.
 The simplest way to capture your drawings is to take a screenshot on your computer, phone or tablet.

-🌈**Pen colour**: press <mark style="background-color: rgb(153, 153, 153);outline-color: white;outline-style: solid;">X</mark> to cycle through colours and <mark style="background-color: rgb(153, 153, 153);outline-color: white;outline-style: solid;">Y</mark> to cycle back.
+🌈 **Pen colour**: press <mark style="background-color: rgb(153, 153, 153);outline-color: white;outline-style: solid;">X</mark> to cycle through colours and <mark style="background-color: rgb(153, 153, 153);outline-color: white;outline-style: solid;">Y</mark> to cycle back.
 If you want to capture any drawings you make just use the **Print Screen** function on your keyboard with the slide open in full screen and paste it into whatever image editing software you use (e.g., Powerpoint, Paint, Inkscape).

-:printer: **Printing**: these slides were not designed for printing but if you insist you can <mark style="background-color: rgb(153, 153, 153);outline-color: white;outline-style: solid;">right click</mark> and select 'print' or 'save as pdf' as needed, which will render the slides as ***plain html***.
-If you want a printout that is formatted like the slides you will need to change a few characters at the end of the url; for example, changing https://edibotopic.github.io/lecture-slides/FS3020_pro_frac.html#/1 to https://edibotopic.github.io/lecture-slides/FS3020_pro_frac.html?print-pdf will render a pdf that looks more or less the same as the slides.
+:printer: **Printing**: these slides were not designed for printing but I typically include a link to a printable pdf in the first few slides.

 :phone: **Mobile**: the slides should work well on your phone or tablet, although there may be a little less functionality (e.g., you can draw but not change pen colour).
-If any images or videos don't show well try to switch your device between portrait and landcape view.
+If any images or videos don't show well try to switch your device between portrait and landscape view.
 I have tested this on android and it worked well.

+🚩 **Improvements Needed**:

+1. This site is *poorly optimised*, largely because I was figuring out how to get it up and running in my (limited) spare time.
+The main issue at the moment is that I have a tonne of high-resolution images and videos in the slides.
+These need to be compressed to a smaller size but I likely won't get to that for a while (or until I am forced to).
+In the meantime, if there is any issues with the display of images please let me know.

+2. The front page should be *redesigned with drop-down menus* to group lectures thematically rather than having them in a long list.
+The only reason I haven't changed the code to do this is that I am afraid it will introduce some bugs that will disrupt the students visiting the site, who have enough to deal with right now.

+3. The *theme is a bit generic* and could be modernised a bit.
+Much of my aesthetic energy has gone into designing [my personal website](https://edibotopic.com/) and I hope in the future to integrate the two sites a little better.

+4. There is some general *web design bad practice* throughout.
+For example, many of the images do not have tooltips that reveal on hover, and some are also lacking alternate messages if they don't show for a user.
+These are accessibility issues that need to be fixed.

+5. I was hoping to use *interactive 3D* in more places with Babylon.js; however, I ran into an issue the one time I used it where moving the camera in a 3D scene also moved the lecture to next slide (as both the Babylon.js viewer and the Reveal.js are affected by swiping).
+There's probably an easy fix to this but that will have to wait.

+*Shane*